Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/Apple exploring open-source RISC-V chips, but almost certainly not instead of ARM.md

-<p>RISC is an acronym for Reduced Instruction Set Computer, a more efficient approach to computing variously pioneered by IBM, Stanford, and UC Berkley in the late 1970s and early 1980s.
+<p>RISC is an acronym for Reduced Instruction Set Computer, a more efficient approach to computing variously pioneered by IBM, Stanford, and UC Berkeley in the late 1970s and early 1980s.
 ARM chips are RISC ones, and here is how the company <a href="https://www.arm.com/glossary/risc" target="_blank" rel="noreferrer noopener">defines it</a>:</p>